 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3400 does not offer wifi capability.
+In contrast, the D3400 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A9 (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
+Both the D3400 and the A9 have been discontinued, but can regularly be found used on eBay.
+The D3400 was replaced by the Nikon D3500, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.